 In 2012 Allison became the oral historian for the Stanford Historical Society, working to document Stanford University’s history through the stories of prominent faculty members and administrators.
 In addition to interviewing, she managed a corps of volunteers and served as the program’s senior oral history mentor.

 In 2015, Allison joined the Kentucky Historical Society (KHS) as the oral history administrator.
 In this position she supported the efforts of the Kentucky Oral History Commission (KOHC), the only commission of its kind in the United States.
-She provided professional advice and technical support on oral history projects throughout Kentucky, managed the KOHC’s grant program, and collaborated to manage KHS's extensive oral history collections.
+She provided outreach, education, and technical support to oral history projects throughout Kentucky, managed the KOHC’s grant program, and collaborated to manage KHS's extensive oral history collections.

 Allison currently serves as the 2018-2019 Vice President for the Oral History Association (OHA).
-She previously served on the OHA’s Education Committee and has served on the Program Committee for the multiple annual meetings.
-In 2015 she was elected to the OHA’s Council.
+In October, 2019 during the OHA’s annual meeting in Salt Lake City, she will become the President of the Association, serving in this role for a year.
+She previously served on the OHA’s Council from 2015-2018, the Education Committee, and has served on the Program Committee for the multiple annual meetings.
 Allison is also a member of the Southwest Oral History Association (SOHA) and has served on SOHA’s scholarship committee.
 In addition to an M.A. in Oral History from Columbia University, Allison holds a B.A. in English Literature and Sociology from the University of Nevada.